What is a Gastric Bypass?

 The advantages of gastric bypass include:

-- Better weight loss efficacy than gastric band and sleeve gastrectomy
+- Better weight loss efficacy than gastric band and gastric sleeve

 - Higher rate of resolution/improvement of obesity-related conditions